logicalclocks/kserve/docs/samples/v1beta1/transformer/feast/README.md

 1. Your ~/.kube/config should point to a cluster with [KServe installed](https://github.com/kserve/kserve/#installation).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
-3. Your Feast online store is populated with driver [data](https://github.com/tedhtchang/populate_feast_online_store/blob/main/driver_stats.parquet), instructions available [here](https://github.com/tedhtchang/populate_feast_online_store), and network accessible.
+3. Your Feast online store is populated with driver [data](https://github.com/tedhtchang/driver_rank_repo/blob/master/data/driver_stats.parquet), instructions available [here](https://github.com/tedhtchang/populate_feast_online_store), and network accessible.

 ## Build Transformer image
-`KServe.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, when `predictor_host` is passed the `predict` handler by default makes a HTTP call to the predictor url and gets back a response which then passes to `postproces` handler.
+`KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, when `predictor_host` is passed the `predict` handler by default makes a HTTP call to the predictor url and gets back a response which then passes to `postproces` handler.
 KServe automatically fills in the `predictor_host` for `Transformer` and handle the call to the `Predictor`, for gRPC predictor currently you would need to overwrite the `predict` handler to make the gRPC call.

-To implement a `Transformer` you can derive from the base `KFModel` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.
+To implement a `Transformer` you can derive from the base `Model` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.

-### Extend KFModel and implement pre/post processing functions
+### Extend Model and implement pre/post processing functions
-We created a class, DriverTransformer, which extends KFModel for this driver ranking example.
+We created a class, DriverTransformer, which extends Model for this driver ranking example.
 It takes additional arguments for the transformer to interact with Feast:
 * feast_serving_url: The Feast serving URL, in the form of `<host_name_or_ip:port>`
 * entity_ids: The entity IDs for which to retrieve features from the Feast feature store
 * feature_refs: The feature references for the features to be retrieved